Restructuring Investment Banking: Banker Meets Lawyer and Gets Married in a Shotgun Wedding?

 Q: How do you think about valuation when you’re representing a debtor and you’re trying to present its story as favorably as possible?

-A: You can still use the same valuation methodologies: public comps, precedent transactions, and the Discounted Cash Flow (DCF)… but there are some differences.
+A: You can still use the same valuation methodologies: comparable company analysis, precedent transactions, and the Discounted Cash Flow (DCF) based on Unlevered Free Cash Flow… but there are some differences.

 For one, you may attempt to “adjust” the company’s expenses if some of them are higher / lower than they would be for a normal company (whether or not potential buyers and creditors accept this is a different story).